James Le Tort: Land gift from James Logan, 1719

+In 1720, Le Tort established a trading post on what is now known as LeTort Spring Run, in the area of present-day Carlisle, Pennsylvania.

 Career as interpreter

 Because of his fluency in Unami, the Delaware dialect, Le Tort was officially employed as interpreter at several conferences.
 He eventually learned some of the Algonquian languages such as Shawnee well enough to interpret them also.
-The first reference to his acting as interpreter appears in the Minutes of the General Assembly for 9 May, 1704, in which he was asked to interpret for two Iroquois who had brought a message from the Five Nations.
+The first reference to his acting as interpreter appears in the Minutes of the General Assembly for 9 May 1704, in which he was asked to interpret for two Iroquois who had brought a message from the Five Nations.